dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 In Dusk, an "address" is defined by the developer within the contract's logic.
 This approach gives developers more control over the privacy and compliance features of their applications but also increases their responsibility to securely identify and authenticate users and transactions.

 The `msg.sender` is not "abstracted" away on dusk.
 A way to mimic that behavior is by explicitly taking the address as function argument and a signature that signed all other function arguments (including the address).
 Then verifying this this in the function.
-Examples of such usage can be found in the [transparent token standard](/learn/token-standards#dusks-token-standards), the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight) and the [Zedger project](/learn/deep-dive/transaction_models/zedger).
+Examples of such usage can be found in the [transparent token standard](/learn/token-standards#dusks-token-standards), the [Moonlight transaction model](/learn/deep-dive/transaction_models/moonlight) and [Zedger](/learn/deep-dive/transaction_models/zedger).

 ## Methods